SMOLKEYS/bluearchive-lscom/C3 - Magnum Advantage.md

 "Yuuka!
 You doing okay over there?!"
 I shout towards her direction.

 "So far so good!
-My barrier's holding up for a lot longer than usual, which is helping!"
-She shouts back, tanking enemy fire with her calculator barrier, aptly called "Q.E.D", which Nano is secretly repairing.
+My barrier's holding up for a lot longer than usual thanks to Nano, which is helping!"
+She shouts back, tanking enemy fire with her calculator barrier, aptly called "Q.E.D", which Nano is repairing.

 ---